12 Ways to Track SEO Performance (+ How to Measure)

 1. Keyword Rankings

-On the other hand, ranking poorly means you are losing out on that potential traffic and leads, conversions, and revenue.
+Why is it so important?
+Because picking the wrong keywords and ranking poorly means you are losing out on that potential traffic and leads, conversions, and revenue.

 2. Backlink Growth, Quantity and Quality

 Backlinks to a website have long been one of the main ranking factors that search engines use in their algorithms.
-However, by now, it’s not just the number of links your website has generated due to black SEO abusing it to game the system.
+However, by now, it’s not just the number of links your website has generated due to black hat SEOs abusing it to game the system.

-Now, you need to take into account things like having a steady backlink growth over time and having links from quality and relevant websites.
+Now, you need to take into account things like having a steady backlink growth over time and having links from quality and relevant websites (aka link relevance).
 That, combined with the number of backlinks you have, will give you the best indications on your SEO performance.

 Many handy SEO tools include features and reports on your backlink profile.
 You can use Moz’s Link Explorer, Ahrefs’ Site Explorer, or Monitor Backlinks to show all of those metrics and more.